 In this guide, we’ll break down 10 tips you need to know about how to sleep with curly hair to turn your good hair day into a good hair week.

 Tip #1: Style Your Hair Before Bed

-Before you rest your head at night, consider a loose and quick protective style to prevent your curls from losing their moisture while you sleep.
+Before you plan on sleeping with curly hair, consider a loose and quick protective style to prevent your curls from losing their moisture while you sleep.
 Choose easy-to-do protective hairstyles for sleeping that require little time or resources, such as:

 What is the Best Sleep Position for Curly Hair?

 As you sleep, the weight of your head can flatten your curls and make it easier for them to tangle together.
 But, in the right sleep position, your curls will stay intact and bouncy come morning.

 So, how should you sleep at night to preserve those spirals?